wmdebrito/googleOTP-to-andOTP/README.md

 4. copy the scanned string `(otpauth-migration://offline?data=CiEKEUpSkaZJ...)` to a file (`input.txt` for example)
    - if you have too many accounts, more than 1 QRCode will be generated, put the string scanned in each line of the file.
 5. save the `input.txt` file
+6. run `rm GAuthPayload_pb2.py && protoc --python_out=.
+GAuthPayload.proto`
-6. run the script `python3 toAndOTP.py <input file> <output file>.json`
+7. run the script `python3 toAndOTP.py <input file> <output file>.json`
    - example `$ python3 toAndOTP.py ~/input.txt ~/exported.json`
-7. now transfer the exported file to your phone and restore backup (plain text).**IMPORTANT** Make a BACKUP of your andOTP accounts before importing the exported file
+8. now transfer the exported file to your phone and restore backup (plain text).**IMPORTANT** Make a BACKUP of your andOTP accounts before importing the exported file